TD Scholarship for Community Leadership 2012 recipients recognized for vision, leadership and community spirit

 TORONTO, April 3, 2012 /CNW/ - TD Bank Group is recognizing 20 of Canada's most promising students by awarding each of them a 2012 TD Scholarship for Community Leadership.
 One of the most prestigious merit scholarships in Canada, it is valued at up to $70,000 per student.
 The scholarship recognizes and supports Canada's emerging leaders, all of whom have demonstrated innovation and initiative while making a difference in their community.
 Each scholarship recipient exemplifies the best in community leadership from coast to coast.

-For the 17th consecutive year, TD will contribute more than $1 million towards the recipients' post-secondary tuition and living expenses, along with an offer of summer employment at TD for up to four years.
+For the 17th consecutive year, TD will contribute more than $1 million towards the recipients' post-secondary tuition and living expenses, along with a guaranteed offer of summer employment at TD for up to four years.
 Eligible students are in their final year of high school, or CEGEP in Quebec.
-To date, TD has awarded more than $17 million to 340 students.
+To date, TD has donated more than $17 million to 340 students.

 "We are thrilled to recognize these exceptional students and community leaders with the TD Scholarship for Community Leadership.
 They offer us a glimpse of our country's bright future," said Frank McKenna, Deputy Chair, TD Bank Group.
 "TD is proud to support those who make a positive impact in their community."